-- General Regulations for Students and Programmes of Study Section 7 Schemes of Assessment - Assessment Regulations Appendix 1 committee responsible for the programme of study.
+- General Regulations for Students and Programmes of Study Section 7 Schemes of Assessment - Assessment Regulations Appendix 1

 [These regulations were approved by Senate 06/07/21).
 They apply to all SGUL-award modular undergraduate (UG) and taught postgraduate (PGT) programmes.
 In other words, they apply to all programmes with the exception of MBBS.]